jordanpruett/textasdata2021/README.md

 # textasdata2021
-Teaching materials for a 2021 English literature course I taught introducing basic text analysis tools used for humanities research, including Voyant, topic modeling, text classification, sentiment analysis, and word vector models.
+Teaching materials for a 2021 English literature course I taught introducing basic text analysis methods, including topic modeling, text classification, and word vector models.

 # textClassification.ipynb
 A Google colab notebook that lets the students upload two classes of text, train a classifier to distinguish them with TF-IDF and logistic regression,